Python-Crash-Course/Python201/Session 0 - Git/git.md

 ```css
 touch .gitignore
 ```

-Put the files and folder you want to ignore inside it.
-Use the example file from the slide about ignoring files as basis.
+Leave it empty for now.

 ---

 ## Exercise 4

-Markdown is a simple way to create good looking text documents.
+Markdown is a way to create simple and good looking text documents.
 It's often used for introducing projects in a `README.md` file, which is shown on GitHub.

-See a guide for markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-**Create a markdown file `README.md` in the root directory** and write something in it.
-E.g. explain what the purpose of the repository. ***TODO: DON'T WRITE SOMETHING BEFORE COMITTING, THE CHANGES SHOULD BE THE COMMIT!!!***
+**Create a markdown file `README.md` in the root directory**.
+Leave it empty for now.

 You can either create the file by the `touch` command or manually, e.g. via the editor.